Kinetic Precision - PFG Stones

 Required third-party CircuitPython libraries.
 Copy the entire lib

 folder to the root of the CIRCUITPY drive.
-The following libraries
+The following libraries must be present:

 - adafruit_display_text

-- adafruit_max1704x (battery monitor; required for battery level
+- adafruit_max1704x (battery monitor; for boards with MAX17048)

 settings.toml